jrobinson123/atomshpericPlanet/README.md

 ------show image---------

-In this case any product will result in white, even though the max value is 998 (width - 1 + height - 1).
+In this case any product above 255 will result in white, even though the max value is 998 (width - 1 + height - 1).
 This can cause the output to look too bright, too fast, and this problem will only grow worse with faster growing functions.
 A solution is to map each function result to between 0 and the maximum value of the function.
 ```processing
 float maxValue = (width - 1) * (height - 1);
 ```